sonda-red/blog/content/posts/04-intel-homelab-2.md

 ## 01 Day 0: k3s no bs

 I stripped k3s of the pieces I’d replace anyway — flannel, kube‑proxy, traefik.
 I love `cilium` because of its alien eBPF magic I don't quite understand, the visibility and the node firewall rules it gives me so that's the CNI, end of story.
+Everything was run manually with a set of simple scripts.
+This is one of those compromises I mentioned earlier.

-This is literally what I ran on the first control‑plane:
+Control Plane:

 ```bash
 curl -sfL https://get.k3s.io | sh -s - server \